byui-cit/learning-modules/modules/js/introduction/ponder1.md

     >Then we add the values in the variables together and store the total in another variable.
     >`console.log()` is a builtin Javascript browser tool for outputting (logging) values to a console.
 It is used mostly for debugging or error handling purposes.
 Here we are using it to output our total to check if the program is working correctly.
 6. Open the HTML file in a browser.
 In VS Code it is recommended to use something like the Live Server extension to do this.
 You will notice that there is nothing showing in the browser window.
 This is expected as we had nothing in the `body` of our HTML file.
-7. Open up the developer tools in the browser (Right-click anywhere in the browser window and select the "Inspect" option.) and switch to the "Console" tab. you should see something like this: `total:8`.
+7. Open up the developer tools in the browser (Right-click anywhere in the browser window and select the "Inspect" option.) and switch to the "Console" tab.
+You should see something like this: `total:8`.
 If you do not, check to make sure that your `script` tag in the HTML file has the correct filename in it.
 Second make sure that you have no errors in your code in the JS file.

 <details>
 <summary>Solution 1</summary>